mit-rss/wall_follower/README.md

 Use of video, screen shots, etc. is highly recommended.
 Make quantitative and qualitative evaluations of your resuls.

 Please make sure all of your code is pushed to your team's organization.
-The presentation will happen during Monday's lab.
+The presentation will happen during Monday's lab (more info to come very shortly!).
 The lab report is due **Monday, March 5 at 1PM**.
 At this time, the RSS staff will pull your team's website repo.
 Please ensure that the report is complete and that you have linked to your presentation.

 ## RACECAR directory layout